htmfilho/htmfilho.github.io/_posts/2009/2009-02-14-usability-problem-in-the-netbeans-subversion-feature.md

 categories: ide java netbeans user interface
 ---

-These days I will complete one year using <a href="http://www.netbeans.org/">Netbeans</a> uninterruptedly in all my projects.
-I mean, 12 months without any successful attempt to go back to <a href="http://www.eclipse.org/">Eclipse</a>.
+These days I will complete one year using [Netbeans](http://www.netbeans.org/) uninterruptedly in all my projects.
+I mean, 12 months without any successful attempt to go back to [Eclipse](http://www.eclipse.org/).
 Fortunately, the company that I work for (University) doesn’t force me to use Eclipse like many others I have seen.
 The priority here is creativity and not the IDE.
 For that you can use whatever you want.

 However, this marriage is not so perfect.
-One of these problems is the current Netbeans support for <a href="http://subversion.tigris.org/">Subversion</a> that I want to describe now.
+One of these problems is the current Netbeans support for [Subversion](http://subversion.tigris.org/) that I want to describe now.
 Take a look on the figure below.
 We are going to analyze the usability of this screen in particular.

 ![netbeans-subversion-usability-300x245.jpg](/images/posts/netbeans-subversion-usability-300x245.jpg)